eDenxGT/Pterodactyl-Installation-Guide/README.md

 Pterodactyl uses **Nodes** (your server) to host game servers.
 To add your node:

-1. Log in to the Pterodactyl admin panel.
-2. Go to **Nodes** in the sidebar.
+1. Go to **Nodes** in the sidebar of the admin panel.
-3. Click **Create Node** and follow the prompts.
+2. Click **Create Node** and follow the prompts.
-4. Copy the **Wings** configuration and run it on your server as instructed.
+3. Copy the **Wings** configuration and run it on your server as instructed.

 > This step is essential for hosting game servers on your panel.

----

-## 📺 Video Guide: How to Add a Node
+### 📺 Video Guide: How to Add a Node

 [Watch Here](#) <!-- Replace # with your actual video link if available -->

-A step-by-step video showing how to add a node to your Pterodactyl Panel after installation.
+*I suggest beginners watch this video for a clear, step-by-step walkthrough of adding a node to your Pterodactyl Panel.*

 ---